Strontium bromate

 Strontium bromate is a rarely considered chemical in the laboratory or in industries.
 It is, however, mentioned in the book Uncle Tungsten: Memories of a Chemical Boyhood by Oliver Sacks.
 There it is said that this salt glows when crystallized from a saturated aqueous solution.
 Chemically this salt is soluble in water, and is a moderately strong oxidizing agent.

-Strontium bromate is toxic if ingested and irritates the skin and respiratory tract if come into contact with or inhaled, respectively.
+Strontium bromate is toxic if ingested and irritates the skin and respiratory tract if it comes into contact with or inhaled, respectively.
 Its chemical formula is Sr(BrO3)2.